A poster with information about Halloween.

 Halloween, also known as All Hallows Eve, is celebrated each year on October 31st.
 It is the eve of Hallowmas, which is a pagan tradition dedicated to remembering the dead, and also coincides with the end of the harvest season.

 Today, Halloween is a popular celebration in America, Canada, Ireland and the United Kingdom.
 People celebrate by dressing up in costume, typically those representing supernatural beings, however modern celebrations involve many different types of costumes.
-Children will visit houses in their neighborhood asking “Trick or treat?”, where they receive candy or chocolate or have a trick performed for them.
+Children will visit houses in their neighbourhood asking “Trick or treat?”, where they receive sweeties or chocolate or have a trick performed for them.

 Pumpkin carving is also a popular tradition during Halloween.
 Jack-o’-lanterns are thought to frighten evil spirits.
 Halloween is represented by black, orange and occasionally purple.

 Download this resource as part of a larger resource pack or Unit Plan.

 We create premium quality, downloadable teaching resources for primary/elementary school teachers that make classrooms buzz!

 You must be logged in to request a change.
 Sign up now!

 Report an Error

 You must be logged in to report an error.
 Sign up now!